Bohan7/Machine_learning/README.md

 This is a repository for all code of project 1

 Members:
+Bohan Wang (321293)

+Ke Wang

-Bohan Wang, Ke Wang, Siran Li
+Siran Li

 Structure
 =================